-Tropical Storm Warnings have been issued for the western Panhandle coast from Escambia to Okaloosa Counties.
-Flash Flood Watches have been expanded eastward to the Apalachicola River.
-PTC #3 is likely to become Claudette later today and make landfall in Louisiana tonight.
-Rain bands may begin as early as late this afternoon, with most arriving on Saturday.
+Tropical Storm Warnings are in effect for the western Panhandle coast from Escambia to Okaloosa Counties.
+Flash Flood Watches are in effect west of the Apalachicola River.
+PTC #3 is likely to become Claudette before landfall in Louisiana tonight.
+Rain bands may begin tonight, with most arriving on Saturday.
 1-3' of storm surge is possible in the Panhandle, beginning tonight into Saturday.
 Wind gusts of 35-45 mph are possible in the Panhandle.